-Ever since we started our orphanage program in Romania, we’ve heard so many incredible stories about the difference the children from the orphanage are making in the lives of our volunteers.
-Here are some highlights from our most recent Spring 2016 group.
+Ever since we started the ILP orphanage program in Romania, we’ve heard so many incredible stories about the difference the children from the orphanage are making in the lives of our volunteers.
+Here are some highlights from the Spring 2016 group —

 “Walking into the orphanage is not depressing, or to be feared.
 God is with those kids in a way I cannot describe.
-In one room MM2, is full of the sickest children; they are bed ridden, many are blind and/or deaf, and cannot talk.
+One room, is full of the sickest children; they are bed ridden, many are blind and/or deaf, and cannot talk.
 Upon entering this room I asked God, why?
 What is the purpose of these children's suffering?
 As soon as I sat next to the first child's crib I knew.
 They are so close to God, they are here not to endure trials like the rest of us, but to teach the rest of us…God is in our lives, he cares, and we truly should be looking for him in all things.
-I have come to the conclusion recently that if we are constantly looking for reasons to be grateful this is where we find joy, as well as seeing our blessings.”
+If we are constantly looking for reasons to be grateful this is where we find joy, as well as seeing our blessings.”

 Madelaine explains: “Baby S was sick today.
 I could tell he didn't feel well.
 I pulled my chair up to his crib and I rubbed his forehead.
 He stuck his hand out of the crib and reached for me.
 I held his little hand in mine for a long time.
 He smiled at me with his beautiful brown eyes.
 I kept telling him how much I love him.
 He loves hearing how much he is loved.
 There is a special place in my heart for Baby S. I realized today just how precious these children are to God.
 They are literally His.
 I cannot wait for the day when Christ comes again and I get to see them in their glory.
 It makes me really teary when I think about it.
 I am so blessed to get to spend my time with them!